Gain in-demand skills for analysing data with a specialised Master of Business Administration.

 Studying Business Analytics as part of an online MBA might seem challenging, but it's not necessarily more difficult than other subjects.
 The aim of the program is to enhance your management skills, and analytics naturally fits into this framework.

 Business analysis isn't as tech-heavy as some might think.
 It's less about deep programming or complex stats, and more about basic statistics, making sense of data, and clear communication.
-On the analytical side, the program prepares students to:
+The program develops business analyst skills, such as being able to:

 MBA programs are manageable since they are more about practical application than mastering technicalities.
 You're not expected to be a data expert.
 The focus is using data insights for decision making and operational improvement.
 Success hinges on being organised, motivated, and people-smart.
 So with the right attitude, you can handle the challenging aspects.